 - Nonprofits, small municipalities, and regulated clients that are security-conscious and prefer familiar tools and strong phone support are the ones for whom they keep Constant Contact accounts.

-Some agencies also take the liberty to experiment with other Constant Contact-style platforms or more integrated suites when their clients outgrow basic ESPs.
+Some agencies also take the liberty of experimenting with other Constant Contact-style platforms or more integrated suites when their clients outgrow basic ESPs.

 When to Skip Both: Top Alternatives to Consider